Skull220/DDLCtVN/README.md

 III.
 Unzip the file.

 IV.
+Drag and Drop the contents of the file to your /game/ folder in your DDLC install.
 Delete Scripts.rpa.

-V. Drag and Drop the contents of the file to your /game/ folder in your DDLC install.

-VI.
-Run the game.
+V. Run the game.
 If all goes well, the application name at the top should say "Doki Doki, the Normal VN!"

 # CREDITS!